 Rakuten has fantastic cashback rates via their limited time “Double” cashback offers.
 TCB will match those high Rakuten rates, but they require you to fill out an online form in order to get the cashback rate match.

-Because a combination of both sites would equal the PERFECT cashback site, I recommend signing up for both Rakuten and TopCashBack.
 That way you can check both sites regularly to find the highest rates available, score in-store cashback (with Rakuten), and utilize favorable payout bonuses (with TCB).

 In other words, play one site against the other and come out a winner every time you shop.